SandboxEscaper/stalkers_suck/README.md

 # stalkers_suck

 I'm done.

 Had a few really bad days.
 Told HR is was resigning.
 Was just ready to give in to the darkness.
 I feel so completely alone sometimes.

 Sometimes, when I have a really bad time, I wish I still had a twitter account.
 Even if it was to write depressing rants.
 Fuck, even if it was to show self-harm pics, because atleast then I would feel a little less alone in the distress.
 When I self-harm, it's usually because I'm having really dark thoughts and I hope none of you ever find out what's that's like, being alone in apartment with those.

 I ordered a prepaid US sim card today, so I could bypass the twitter algorithm and make a new account.
 It probably wouldn't have even worked, I've tried to make an account like 6 times already, I just get insta banned the moment I tweet anything.
+But I changed my mind.
+This is what people want and I realized it's not my loss.

 I don't know about twitter, but I do know a stalker has gotten my blog banned.
 I know he has done it many times before.
 Everytime I've posted pics of my chest, he reports them.. even without self-harm.
 I've had my blog put behind an adult content warning in the past, I've had posts censored.. and now I got my entire blog banned.